MZN Company — Phase-Aware Depth Review

 Reproduction Cost

-Estimate what it would take for a well-funded company to reproduce the following stack from scratch: — Live product ecosystem with traction — Tokenizer and AI architecture framework family — Security protocol family + critical vulnerability research — GPU security-finops platform — Foundational conceptual theory with patent-grade claims — Evaluator-facing proof and packaging structure Break it down by team types, time, budget, and coordination cost.
-Then ask whether reconstruction would create the same level of integration quality as a stack already built under one unified logic.
+Estimate what it would take for a well-funded company to reproduce the following stack from scratch: — Live product ecosystem with traction — Tokenizer and AI architecture framework family — Security protocol family + security-sensitive findings under coordinated/responsible disclosure — GPU security-finops platform — Foundational conceptual theory with candidate claim areas pending professional IP review — Evaluator-facing evidence/provenance packaging structure Break it down by team types, time, budget, and coordination cost.
+Then ask whether reconstruction would create the same level of integration quality as a stack already formed under one unified logic, subject to review.

 PROMPT 04